certbot/certbot/docs/using.rst

 Standalone
 ----------

+Use standalone mode to obtain a cert if you don't want to use (or don't currently have) existing server software.
+The standalone plugin does not rely on any other server software running on the machine where you obtain the cert.

 To obtain a cert using a "standalone" webserver, you can use the standalone plugin by including ``certonly`` and ``--standalone`` on the command line.
 This plugin needs to bind to port 80 or 443 in